ruslanzakh/solid-2048/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `npm test`

+Runs the test suite using Vitest.

 ## Deployment

 Learn more about deploying your application with the [documentations](https://vite.dev/guide/static-deploy.html)

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.